taviroquai/mapigniter2/README.md

 ![MapIgniter 2 Screenshot](public/assets/images/screenshot.png?raw=true "Screenshot")

 ## Requirements
-1. PHP 5.5+ (recommended 5.5.9+)
+1. Webserver with PHP 5.5+ (recommended 5.5.9+)
-2. Database server (with PDO driver) - defaults to PostgreSQL server and has currently only been tested on PostgreSQL, but should work with MySQL, SQLite, and Microsoft SQL Server
+2. Database server (with PDO driver) - defaults to [PostgreSQL](http://www.postgresql.org) server and has currently only been tested on PostgreSQL, but should work with MySQL, SQLite, and Microsoft SQL Server
 3. PHP extensions: pdo, pdo_pgsql (if you are using PostgreSQL), fileinfo and any other extensions required by [Laravel Install](http://laravel.com/docs/5.1#installation)

 ## Install